Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: Discussion

-We extended the classical definition of mutualism, allowing density-dependent transitions between mutualistic and antagonistic interactions.
+Importantly, we extended the classical definition of mutualism, allowing density-dependent transitions between mutualistic and antagonistic interactions.
+Such transition in the type of ecological interactions are well documented at the evolutionary scale (see for instance \cite{drew2021microbial}), and could be favored in ecological context where relative densities among interacting species might change.
 We thus proposed a broader Definition \ref{def:mut}: a system is considered mutualistic if there exists at least one region for each species in the phase portrait where each benefits from the presence of the other.
-This relaxed definition enables the exploration of more diverse ecological dynamics and highlights biologically realistic features of species interactions.
-In textbook example of mutualistic interactions, such as pollination of flowering plants by insects, large densities of invasive bees have been documented to decrease plant reproductive success because of the damages caused by over-visitation of flowers \citep{aizen2014mutualism}.
+This relaxed definition enables the exploration of more diverse ecological dynamics and highlights biologically realistic features of species interactions, that can crucially depend on the relative densities of interacting species (see for instance density-dependent mutualistic effects in ant-aphid interactions, \cite{breton1992density}).
+Even in the textbook examples of mutualistic interactions, such as pollination of flowering plants by insects, large densities of invasive bees have been documented to decrease plant reproductive success because of the damages caused by over-visitation of flowers \citep{aizen2014mutualism}.
 As shown in some of the mutualistic models we studied, it is possible that small changes in parameter values could cause an equilibrium point that was initially located in a strictly mutualistic region to shift into a parasitic one.
-By allowing such transitions between mutualism and parasitism, our extended framework opened to the analysis of more complex systems and revealed new dynamical phenomena such as the emergence of limit cycles.
-Our theoretical predictions therefore provide a more realistic view of population dynamics of interacting species, opening new research avenues for community ecology.
+By allowing such transitions between mutualism and parasitism, our extended framework sheds new light on the qualitative structure of species interactions and permits the emergence of dynamical phenomena not accessible under strictly mutualistic assumptions, including the theoretical possibility of limit cycles.